Todd Murtha Todd Murtha

 Volunteering feels so good because it feeds essential parts of what makes us human — connection, purpose, and impact.
 We’re wired to feel better when we do good.
 When you add movement to the mix, you’re not just making the world better — you’re making you better too.

 Ready to feel great and do good?
-Let’s stride — together.
+Let’s do it — together.

 Announcing Our First Service Partner: Carver County Parks Adopt-A-Trail!